SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 The message broker supports a variety of client authentications schemes as described in the Solace documentation [Client Authentication and Authorization]({{ site.links-docs-client-authenticate-authorize }}){:target="_top"}.
 The Solace JCA resource adapter supports a subset of these schemes including `Basic` authentication and 'SSL Client Certificate' authentication.
 The default authentication scheme used by the Solace JMS Resource Adapter is AUTHENTICATION_SCHEME_BASIC.

 The value of the Solace Resource Adapter custom property 'extendedProps' is used to specify an alternate authentication scheme such as 'AUTHENTICATION_SCHEME_CLIENT_CERTIFICATE'.
-The value of the custom property 'extendedProps' consists of a semi-colon separated list of Solace JMS property / value pairs (SOLACE_PROPERTY=value).
+The value of the custom property 'extendedProps' consists of a semicolon-separated list of Solace JMS property / value pairs (SOLACE_PROPERTY=value).
 You can specify the required properties for an alternate authentication scheme using this technique.
 Refer to the [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} for further details on the required JMS properties for configuring SSL client certificate authentication.

 Although the authentication scheme AUTHENTICATION_SCHEME_BASIC is the default scheme, that scheme could also have been specified using the `extendedProps` custom property of the resource adapter.